Role Titles: Method or Madness?

 - Role titles have their importance but reinventing the wheel may not have the desired impact.
 In the highly competitive world of technology talent, the focus should remain on what will maximise talent attraction and retention whilst reflecting the reality of a given position.

-Abstract Talent sits alongside our software development and technology consultancy capability, helping organisations build and retain the technology teams needed to implement transformation and growth plans.
+Abstract sits alongside our software development and technology consultancy capability, helping organisations build and retain the technology teams needed to implement transformation and growth plans.
 We are research led, delivering technical leadership and insight to empower businesses, enabling them to attract, acquire, and retain.

 Emily Wells